cloud66/help-old/_posts/tutorials/2042-02-11-connecting-to-server.md

 There are many reasons that could cause a down time of your server or application.

-Check the following things which can help you identify the issue is with the server or the application.
+Check the following things which can help you identify weather the issue is with the server or the application.
 <ol>

 <li> The initial step would be to see if the web server is responding to the http request :</li>